 Ladle the sauce over the cooked and drained spaghetti and sprinkle with the Parmesan cheese.
 Serve hot.

 - You can swap the canned mushrooms for sliced and sautéed mushrooms.
-You may want to add a little more water to keep the sauce from becoming too thick.
+You may need to add a little more water to keep the sauce from becoming too thick.

-- Canned artichokes hearts also make a nice addition to this recipe.
-Swap them for the mushrooms or add them in addition.
+- Canned artichoke hearts also make a nice addition to this recipe.
+Swap them for the mushrooms or use them in addition.